-To look at outdoor education in China we must first ask the question: What is outdoor education?
+To examine outdoor education in China we must first ask the question: What is outdoor education?

 The Institute For Outdoor Learning says that: